Susan Lamb named new president of DVC

 Email This Story

-Susan Lamb, former vice chancellor of Academic Affairs at City College of San Francisco (CCSF) was named Diablo Valley College’s (DVC) new president Monday.
+Susan Lamb, former vice chancellor of Academic Affairs at City College of San Francisco (CCSF) was named Diablo Valley College’s (DVC) new president on Monday, Nov.
+25.

+“In the end, I chose Susan Lamb because of her deep understanding of the California community colleges and her understanding of both DVC and the district,” said Contra Costa Community College District Chancellor Fred Wood.

 Lamb was in a race between three other candidates since May of this year, but was the final nominee chosen to take the role currently held by interim President Ted Wieden.

-In her years at CCC, Lamb served as division chair and dean of library, allied health, vocational training and athletics.

-In 2006, Lamb came to DVC where she served five years as vice president of academic affairs.
+Lamb went on to spend two years as vice chancellor of academic affairs and two years as interim chancellor at CCSF.

-The last four years leading up to DVC’s president election, Lamb spent as vice chancellor of academic affairs at CCSF.
-As vice chancellor, Lamb was able to help CCSF get out of its accreditation crisis and grant the school full permanent accreditation for seven years.
+As vice chancellor, Lamb helped CCSF get out of its accreditation crisis and gain permanent accreditation for seven years.

 “She successfully led that college through financially challenging times,” said Wood.

-Lamb also implemented the Metro Transfer Academics program.
-The program offers 1st generation, low income and underrepresented students a pathway to a four-year university.
+Lamb also helped to secure funding to implement the Metro Transfer Academics Program.
+The program offers first generation, low income and underrepresented students a pathway to a four-year university.

 The program separates into four academies: science, diversity studies, design and media art and health education.